matthew-puku/snackfu/README.md

 ## Provide an overview and description of your Source control process.

+Source control is the process of logging and controlling changes made to the application so that they can be recalled if need be.
+The method we used was local version control where individuals could work from their own systems and code different sections.
+They would create a feature branch and once completed section they would merge it with the master branch then push it up to github.
+This method while helpful in the fact we could all work on separate tasks, has created many conflicts.
+This has resulted in reverting to older commits.

 ## Provide an overview and description of your Testing process.

 ## Discuss and analyse requirements related to information system security.